SIMPLE - Simulating for People

 SpaceAirExchangeVolume

-he volume of air that is moving from one space to another in controlled way.
+The volume of air that is moving from one space to another in a controlled way.
 In m3/s

 Output {